vitorstraggiotti/cha/README.md

    * Fixed progress bar animation restart when file is too big

  - Not ideal:
-   * No password specific hash algorithm (using SHA256 own implementation)
+   * No password specific hash algorithm (using SHA256)
    * Hash algorithm with big potencial memory footprint

  - Limitation: